plioi/plioi.github.io/_posts/2013-04-24-cutting-scope.markdown

 I started to question the train of thought which led to the original 3 requirements.
 All async methods have to be declared as returning <code>void</code>, <code>Task</code>, or <code>Task&lt;T&gt;</code>, otherwise they won't compile, and **I was naively assuming that all three of these variations were good test declarations.**

 It turns out that declaring methods <code>async void</code> is frowned upon for exactly the same reason they were giving me trouble: it is crazy weird and difficult to correctly wait on a <code>Task</code> when the <code>Task</code> itself is inaccessible to you! <code>async void</code> declarations say, "I want to fire and forget", but a test author does *not* want the test framework to forget what's going on!
-The only reason <code>async void</code> even *exists* is for a specific edge case: <a href="http://stackoverflow.com/questions/8043296/whats-the-difference-between-returning-void-and-returning-a-task">async event handlers have no choice but to be declared void</a>.
+The only reason <code>async void</code> even *exists* is for a specific edge case: [async event handlers have no choice but to be declared void](http://stackoverflow.com/questions/8043296/whats-the-difference-between-returning-void-and-returning-a-task).

 <blockquote>The *actual* requirement I needed to meet was to **provide accurate pass/fail reporting**: a test passes if and only if the test framework executes it in full without throwing exceptions.</blockquote>